SanjeetShukla01/airflow-pipeline/README.md

 2. Pulling local-runner (airflow-dev:2_8)...
 ERROR: pull access denied for airflow-dev, repository does not exist or may require 'docker login': denied: requested access to the resource is denied
    - airflow-dev:2.8 was not built, first build the airflow image then use docker compose up.

-3. postgres uses an image, skipping, local-runner uses an image, skipping. docker-compose -f docker-compose-local.yml build
+3. Postgres uses an image, skipping, local-runner uses an image, skipping. docker-compose -f docker-compose-local.yml build
    - build **context** is missing in docker-compose file

 4. The package `apache-airflow-providers-common-io:1.2.0` needs Apache Airflow 2.8.0+